tinamayswinkels/sbe/_posts/remembering-david-oppenheim.md

 title: Remembering David Oppenheim
 subtitle: An Interview with David - The Green Home 1993
 description: >-
-  Extracts from an interview with David about the MBAV award winng green home, 1993.
+  Extracts from an interview with David about the MBAV award winning green home, 1993.
 Contact SBE for a full copy.

   info@sbe.com.au